 As the episode starts out, the gang is cutting through an alley when they’re approached by a mugger.
 The guys quickly leave Dee on her own and run away.
-This inspires Dee to learn some self-defense and Frank it seems used to Box in the 60′s.
-So he volunteers to teach her.
+This inspires Dee to learn some self-defense from Frank, who used to box in the 60s.

 The guys meanwhile find an underground fight club where they decide no one can take a beating like Charlie.
-So in a Rocky-Esqe training sequence, they continually beat him with various objects.
-At this time Frank and Dee are at the gym and Dee meets a shady character that offers he a quick solution – steroids.
+So in a Rocky-esqe training sequence, they continually beat him with various objects.
+At this time Frank and Dee are at the gym and Dee meets a shady character that offers her a quick solution – steroids.
 This is when the episode really takes off.

 Dee soon becomes addicted and sets up a fight with an amateur boxer, who is the daughter of Frank’s old rival.

 Brianna: You look like a Holocaust victim in pageant makeup.